jcx975/TutoringCalendar/current_students/tutoring/admin/functions/README.txt

 	the events.csv file using each individual tutorEvents.csv file.
-It reads the events.csv file and then makes a schedule with that to produce a preview of what the schedule will appear as for the students. buildTutorBlock.php
+It reads the events.csv file and then makes a schedule with that to produce a preview of what the schedule will appear as for the students. buildSchedule.php
+	This function takes the events array and converts it into a HTML approriate table in the form of a string. buildTutorBlock.php
 	This function takes a tutor and a path as an argument and builds a block with the tutors name and schedule all within a div tag with an id equal to their first and last name no spaces.
-Returns the string of this block. buildSchedule.php
+Returns the string of this block. buildTutoringSchedule.php
-	This function takes the events array and converts it into a HTML approriate table in the form of a string. compareStart.php
+	This function reads the tutor list, builds the events.csv file and then reads that file and builds the events schedule. compareStart.php
-	This function is used to sort the events based upon start time. readEvents.php
+	This function is used to sort the events based upon start time. filledEventForm.php
+	This function takes the content of a single event and returns a form for an event with the content already filled in. readEvents.php
 	This function reads the events.csv and returns a sorted events array. readTutorEvents.php